Occupation Kernel Hilbert Spaces for Fractional Order Liouville Operators and Dynamic Mode Decomposition: Nonlocal Liouville Operators

 Hence, $\phi_{h}[\gamma](t) = \phi_{h}[\gamma](0) E_q(\lambda t^q),$ where $E_q$ is the Mittag-Leffler function of order $q$, given as $E_q(t) := \sum_{m=0}^\infty \frac{t^m}{\Gamma(qm+1)}.$

-These two different perspectives on the Liouville operator each has their own advantages.
-Specifically, the decompositions of these operators will leverage either exponentials or Mittag-Leffler functions.
-In the case of the Liouville operator, $A_{f,q}$, the decomposition for the dynamics resulting from this operator will be a linear combination of exponential functions, which not only align with classical DMD analyses (cf. \cite{rosenfeldDMD}), but are easier to compute.
-The decomposition of the dynamics given through the fractional Liouville operator, $\mathcal{A}_{f,q}$, will be a linear combination of Mittag-Leffler functions, which are likely to yield better predictions for fractional order dynamical systems, given the intimate relationship between fractional derivatives and Mittag-Leffler functions.
+The decompositions of this operator will leverages Mittag-Leffler functions.
+Specifically, the decomposition of the dynamics given through the fractional Liouville operator, $\mathcal{A}_{f,q}$, will be a linear combination of Mittag-Leffler functions, which are likely to yield better predictions for fractional order dynamical systems, given the intimate relationship between fractional derivatives and Mittag-Leffler functions.

-Interestingly, the best choice of RKHS for the foundation of an OKHS depends on the selection of the approach to the generalization of Liouville operators.
-In particular, the exponential dot product kernel's native space (frequently referred to as the Bargman-Fock space), aligns well with the first type of Liouville operator, $A_{f,q}$, since its kernel functions are of the form $K(x,y) = \exp(x^Ty)$.
-However, for the fractional Liouville operator, $\mathcal{A}_{f,q}$, a multi-variable generalization of the Mittag-Leffler RKHS of the slitted plane (cf. \cite{rosenfeld2018mittag}) would be more appropriate, where $K(s,t) = E_q(s^q t^q)$.

-Similar to the case of the integer order Liouville operator, each Liouville operator interacts nicely with occupation kernels from their respective spaces.
+Similar to the case of the integer order Liouville operator, the fractional Liouville operator interacts nicely with occupation kernels from their respective spaces.
 In particular,